simon-lang/lens-panorama/README.md

 ## Why the name?

-When you think of a "lens", you think of something that helps you see clearly, like glasses or magnify like a  in a microscope.
+When you think of a "lens", you think of something that helps you see clearly, like glasses or a microscope.
 But to view an entire landscape, you need a panorama.
 This project helps to provide that bigger picture overview of our data sets, and then select the appropriate lens to examine more closely.